The Banbury Gullivers

 Tony Gulliver's ancestors came from Banbury and were buried in St Mary’s churchyard.
-In the early 18th century, Jonathan Swift would sometimes stay in the town when travelling between his native Dublin and London.
-Accommodation included the Whately Hall Hotel, right opposite the church.
-Swift refers to the Gulliver tombs in the preface of his great satire (1726):
+In the early 18th century, Jonathan Swift would sometimes stay in the town when travelling between his native Dublin and Oxford or London.
+Of course he probably wouldn't have come on a private guided tour, and even then Banbury may not have ranked as one of England's top tourist destinations.
+Nevertheless, he stayed at a lovely hotel, the Whately Hall Hotel, which is still there right opposite the church.
+Swift refers to the Gulliver tombs in the preface of his great fictional satire (1726):

 Although Mr. Gulliver was born in Nottinghamshire, where his father dwelt, yet I have heard him say his family came from Oxfordshire; to confirm which, I have observed in the churchyard at Banbury in that county, several tombs and monuments of the Gullivers.

-So the tombs in Banbury, commemorated today by a plaque, inspired Swift to the name of his protagonist.
-The church was rebuilt in 1790 and just one Gulliver tomb remains, that of Tony's great great great grandparents, Samuel and Mary.
+So the tombs in Banbury, commemorated today by a plaque, inspired Swift to the name of his famous protagonist in Gulliver's Travels.
+The church was rebuilt in 1790 and just one Gulliver tomb remains, that of Tony Gulliver's great great great grandparents, Samuel and Mary.